sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_dc_encoder/README.md

 ## Tools

+- Phillips-head screwdriver size PH1, for attaching the Circuit Playground Bluefruit to the CRICKIT
-- Phillips-head screwdriver, size PH00, for the DC motor terminals on the CRICKIT
+- Phillips-head screwdriver size PH00, for the DC motor terminals on the CRICKIT
 - Tools to tighten the M3 nuts and bolts

 ## Wiring